-Our overarching goal is that of improving the quality of public education in Hawaii so that more children thrive and more professionals reach their full potential as educators.
+Our overarching goal is to improve the quality of public education in Hawaii, so that more children thrive and more professionals reach their full potential as educators.
 EIH is led by award-winning, lifelong educators, current and retired.

 The Institute conducts studies that are independent, objective and nonpartisan, focusing on principles and practices of effectiveness.
 We also gather the perspectives and insights of principals and other administrators, teachers, parent groups and community leaders through surveys and focus groups; organize and promote public forums; and work directly with media to help ensure news coverage of public education issues that is predictably accurate, comprehensive and timely.

 The Institute is founded on the following beliefs regarding public education in Hawaii:

 • The overwhelming majority of public school teachers, principals and other administrators are competent professionals, fully committed to facilitating an outstanding education for every child.